wilsonmar/Selenium/README.md

 at https://github.com/SeleniumHQ/selenium,
 with a User Guide at https://seleniumhq.github.io/docs/

-Contributors to Selenium as asked to [electronically sign their CLA (Contributor License Agreement)](https://docs.google.com/forms/d/11Z8LoYpTGUIwCegifVH1YtL9smxVDNk-fOykUZTAWhE/viewform?formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ&hl=en_US#gid=0)
+Contributors to Selenium are asked to [electronically sign their CLA (Contributor License Agreement)](https://docs.google.com/forms/d/11Z8LoYpTGUIwCegifVH1YtL9smxVDNk-fOykUZTAWhE/viewform?formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ&hl=en_US#gid=0)

 Selenium is a chemical element "Se", found in trace amounts.
 But it was adopted as the name of the software tool